-When the door is closed, the title holders can be moved into the corresponding direction by pressing this button.
+By pressing this button, the title holders can be moved into the corresponding direction.
 Upon each button operation four new CD-covers including title strips are shown.
-In case of a limitation of selectable CDs by programming P042 (refer to chapter Programming of the phonograph) only the corresponding title holders are shown.

 Figure 6: The rocker button for moving the title holders

 Display and keyboard